-I study the social, cultural, and environmental history of 20th-century Canada, with a special focus on the west and British Columbia.
-I am currently a SSHRC postdoctoral fellow in the Department of History at the University of Toronto, having completed my Phi) at Queen’s in 2012 under the supervision of Ian McKay.
+I study the cultural and environmental history of 20th-century Canada, with a special focus on the west and British Columbia.
+I have been a SSHRC postdoctoral fellow in the Department of History at the University of Toronto, and then a Grant Notley Postdoctoral Fellow in History & Classics at the University of Alberta.
+I completed my PhD in History at Queen’s University under the supervision of Ian McKay.

-My main area of interest is the relationship between networks and practices of mobility that is, transport, travel, traffic, tourism, and their related infrastructures — and Canadians’ changing experiences of landscape and community In pursing these themes, I have studied a wide range of topics, including:
+My main area of interest is the relationship between systems and practices of mobility — that is, transport, travel, traffic, tourism, and their related infrastructures — and Canadians’ changing experiences of landscape and community.
+In pursuing these themes, I have studied a wide range of topics, including:

-- the history of public history: makers, monuments, local museums, etc.
+- the history of public history: markers, monuments, local museums, etc.;